lbiap/main/README.md

 # Purpose
 To obtain a list of and independently-observed data about lexical bundles used in a given corpus.

+# Download the Windows Version Here

+Click here to download an executable Windows Version.

 # Usage
 1. Open up the command prompt on your operating system in a given folder.
 2. Type python lbiap-024.py